Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Custom Woodwork in Lake Placid: Unique Creations for Your Home

-The “Perfect” Custom in Lake Placid
+The “Perfect” Custom Woodwork in Lake Placid

 You ever find yourself staring at a beautiful piece of wood, just dreaming about what it could become?
 I mean, there I was one chilly Saturday morning in Lake Placid, the smell of fresh pine filling the air.
-I had a cup of coffee steaming beside me, my old dog settled at my feet, and plans swirling in my head for this gorgeous slab of maple I’d snagged from the local lumberyard.
-I was ready to create my masterpiece—a custom dining table for my family, something that would last for generations.
+I had a cup of steaming beside me, my old dog settled at my feet, and swirling in my head for this gorgeous slab of maple I’d snagged from the local lumberyard.
+I was ready to create my masterpiece—a custom dining for my family, something that would last for generations.

 But let’s backtrack a little.